fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations/introduction-to-annotations.md

 Looks much better, doesn't it?
 The chocolate bars shown in this chart are image annotations.

 Take a look at this video of a [collaboration dashboard](https://www.fusioncharts.com/dashboards/sales-and-collaboration-dashboard/) created to help a sales team unify their analysis and discussion.
 Notice the **callouts** shown above the columns for April and August.
 These callouts are **shaped** annotations and the **numbers** shown next to the callouts are text annotations.
-Click these callouts and see how the annotations work!
+Click these callouts and see how the chart annotations work!

 In addition to creating annotations, you can: